CondeNast/gtm-docs/TreasureData-Ecommerce.md

 </script>
 ```
 ## TreasureData - Ecomm Tag - Check out
 Calls TreasureData `trackEvent` to record checkouts and passes in `ecommData`.
 Also sends user's email and communication permissions (newsletter or marketing) during checkout for targeting purposes.
-Triggers on `eecCheckout` OR `Trigger Group (CE - eecCheckout && Window Loaded - All Pages)` in the event that `eecCheckout` fires before the TreasureData SDK loads.
+Triggers on `Trigger Group (CE - eecCheckout && Window Loaded - All Pages)` in the event that `eecCheckout` fires before the TreasureData SDK loads.

-Triggers on: **eecCheckout** OR **Trigger Group (CE - eecCheckout && Window Loaded - All Pages)**.
+Triggers on: **Trigger Group (CE - eecCheckout && Window Loaded - All Pages)**.

 ```html
 <script>